SahasT23/streakbot/README.md

 # streakbot
-streakbot so that I don't lose my commit streaks when I'm on holiday
+streakbot so that I don't lose my commit streaks when I'm on holiday.

+Kind of cheating, but I don't care